-Undergraduate students must achieve a minimum TOEFL score of 173 (61 Internet-based test), a minimum IELTS score of 6.0 or a minimum MELAB score of 69.
+Undergraduate students must achieve a minimum TOEFL score of 71 Internet-based test (197 Computer-based test), a minimum IELTS score of 6.0 or a minimum MELAB score of 69.
 TOEFL, IELTS and MELAB scores are valid for two (2) years from test date.
 The University of Akron accepts only valid test scores.

 Applicants who have satisfactorily completed nine months of full-time academic coursework at a U.S. college/university and are in good standing at that institution, or international students who have graduated from an Ohio high school and passed all parts of the Ohio Graduation Test, may have the English proficiency requirement waived upon written request to, and final approval from, the Office of International Programs.

 Note: Students who do not meet the English Proficiency requirement are not eligible for the June Thomas Rogers International Student Scholarship.

 Students who have attended an academic institution in the United States must have the official transcripts submitted by that institution.

 If you are applying as a transfer student from another institution in the United States, you need to submit special forms in order to maintain your immigration status.
 Those forms can be found here.